 Houses here are pretty cheap, especially rural, old ones, but renovating them is a different matter.
 If you want quality you’ll definitely need to pay for it.
 In my opinion, if you pay cheap here, you pay thrice; once for it, the second to repair it and the third to replace it…Cheap won’t last long and it doesn’t look that great after a few years either.

 Although you can pick up houses for just a few thousand lev, you’ll need another £20,000 to renovate a house in rural Bulgaria to modern standards.
 In some instances, it just isn’t worth it and you might as well just buy land.
 There is a reason why these old houses have been left to ruin and that’s because most of the time, Bulgarians can buy apartments in the city for the same money as it’d cost to renovate.

 You should take into consideration that many of the staircases on these old houses are external and to bring them inside the house you must either enclose them or build an internal staircase.
 Our floors are a mix of stone, mud, wood and concrete and vary in depth between 60cm to a metre.
-It is impossible to predict what we’ll hit and due to this we can’t have an internal staircase.
-You might not think that having an internal staircase is an issue but once winter hits and you need to go outside and walk through the snow at 3am to pee, it really does matter.
-You also constantly traipse dirt into the house because you walk between the floors.
+It is impossible to predict what we’ll hit and due to this, we can’t have an internal staircase.
+You might not think that having an internal staircase is an issue but once winter hits and you need to go outside and walk through the snow at 3 am to pee, it really does matter.
+You also constantly traipse dirt into the house because you walk between external floors.